107061105/mid2/README.md

 ![image](https://github.com/107061105/HW3/blob/master/Screenshot%20from%202021-05-09%2006-09-44.png)

 The gesture UI function will start a thread function.
 In this mode, we let led1 to blink to indicate.
-In the thread function, user will use gesture to select from a few threshold angles.
-For example, gesture "CIRCLE" is 30 degree; "SLOPE" is 45 degree, and "DOWN" is 60 degree.
+In the thread function, user will detect gesture.

 ![image](https://github.com/107061105/HW3/blob/master/Screenshot%20from%202021-05-09%2006-35-02.png)